TMLR guidelines for reviewers

 Decision recommendation (accept, leaning accept, leaning reject or reject) Whether or not you recommend accepting the submission, based on your initial assessment and the discussion with the authors that followed.

 The AE will monitor the discussion and consult the reviewers' feedback and recommendations.
-When they will be ready to take a decision on the submission, they will also evaluate and rate your review.
+When they are ready to make a decision on the submission, they will also evaluate and rate your review.

 |© TMLR 2022.|